Introduction To CSS

 }

-class is used for multiple css in similar tag. the example is below-
+Class is used for multiple CSS in similar tag.

 .one{